Vallenato

 Carlos Vives

-Colombian singer and actor who carried vallenato into international popular music
+Colombian singer, songwriter, and actor who modernized vallenato and carried it into international popular music

 Diomedes Díaz